niladri18/pharmacy_counting/README.md

 I have used a binary search tree (BST) to store the drugnames, where the primary key of comparison is the total cost.
 The unique precribers of a particular drug are saved in a python dictionary.
 No additional library is need to run this program.
+Input file is called `itcont.txt`

 # Output

-The output file, `top_cost_drug.txt` is saved in the \output folder.
+The output file, `top_cost_drug.txt` is saved in the `output` folder.